-Using Python scripting we can modify chemotaxis properties of individual cells as follows:
+Using Python scripting we can modify chemotaxing properties of individual cells as follows:

 '''

+class ChemotaxisSteering(SteppableBasePy):

+def init(self,simulator,frequency=100):

+SteppableBasePy.init(self,simulator,frequency)

+def start(self):

+for cell in self.cellList:

+if cell.type==2:

+cd=self.chemotaxisPlugin.addChemotaxisData(cell,"ATTR")

+cd.setLambda(20.0)

+cd.initializeChemotactTowardsVectorTypes("Bacterium,Medium")

 cd.assignChemotactTowardsVectorTypes([0,1])

 break

 def step(self,mcs):

 for cell in self.cellList:

 if cell.type==2:

 cd=self.chemotaxisPlugin.getChemotaxisData(cell,"ATTR")

 if cd:

 l=cd.getLambda()-3

 cd.setLambda(1)

 break

 '''

-In the start function for first encountered cell of type Macrophage (type==2) we insert ChemotaxisData object (it determines chemotaxis properties) and initialize λ parameter to 20.
+In the start function for first encountered cell of type Macrophage (type==2) we insert ChemotaxisData object (it determines chemotaxing properties) and initialize λ parameter to 20.
 We also initialize vector of cell types towards which Macrophage cell will chemotax (it will chemotax towards Medium and Bacterium cells).
 Notice the break statement inside the if statement, inside the loop.
 It ensures that only first encountered Macrophage cell will have chemotaxing properties altered.
 In the step function we decrease lambda chemotaxis by 3 units every 100 MCS.
 In effect we turn a cell from chemotaxing up ATTR gradient to being chemorepelled.

-In the above example we have more than one macrophage but only one of them has altered chemotaxis properties.
-The other macrophages have chemotaxis properties set in the XML section.
-CompuCell3D first checks if local definitions of chemotaxis are available (i.e., for individual cells) and if so it uses those.
+In the above example we have more than one macrophage but only one of them has altered chemotaxing properties.
+The other macrophages have chemotaxing properties set itn eh XML section.
+CompuCell3D first checks if local definitions of chemotaxis are available (i.e. for individual cells) and if so it uses those.
 Otherwise it will use definitions from from the XML.

-The ChemotaxisData structure has additional functions which allow to set chemotaxis formula used.
+The ChemotaxisData structure has additional functions which allo to set chemotaxis formula used.
 For example we may type:

 '''

 def start(self):

 for cell in self.cellList:

 if cell.type==2:

 cd=self.chemotaxisPlugin.addChemotaxisData(cell,"ATTR")

 cd.setLambda(20.0)

 cd.setSaturationCoef(200.0)

-#cd.initializeChemotactTowardsVectorTypes("Bacterium, Medium")
+cd.initializeChemotactTowardsVectorTypes("Bacterium,Medium")

 cd.assignChemotactTowardsVectorTypes([0,1])

 break

 '''